 PUB attending to burst pipe at Bukit Batok West

-SINGAPORE: A pipe has burst at the junction of Bukit Batok West Avenue 6 and Bukit Batok West Avenue 8, shooting water several metres in the air.
+SINGAPORE: A pipe burst at the junction of Bukit Batok West Avenue 6 and Bukit Batok West Avenue 8 on Tuesday evening (Sep 26), shooting water several metres in the air.

-In a Facebook post, PUB said it received reports of the "pipe leak" from 9.55pm on Tuesday (Sep 26).
+In a Facebook post, PUB said it received reports of the "pipe leak" from 9.55pm.
 It also advised motorists to take alternate routes.

 Ms Eileen Tey posted a video of the incident on Facebook, likening the gushing water to a "fountain".